Augzin/Augzin/README.md

 - 👋 Hi, I’m @Augzin
 - 👀 I’m interested in C#
-- 🌱 I’m currently learning from CodeAcademy
+- 🌱 I’m currently learning from Le Wagon
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me augi.maleka@hotmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ I love playing chess

 <!---
 Augzin/Augzin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.